-The resources assigned a DOI should be citable contributions to the scholarly record, analogous to a journal article.
-Other kinds of digital objects (such as web services, APIs, concepts or people) may be better identified using the ANDS Handle Service (Identify My Data).
+- resources assigned DOIs should be citable contributions to the scholarly record, analogous to a journal article.
+Other kinds of digital objects (such as web services, APIs, concepts or people) may be better identified using the ANDS Handle Service (previously Identify My Data)

-The DOI service is free to user for publicly funded Australian research organisations and government agencies.
+The DOI service is free for publicly funded Australian research organisations and government agencies.

 Resource types in scope